-If your business has a local presence, it is important to evaluate your competitors’ local SEO strategies:
+If your business has a local presence, it is essential to evaluate your competitors’ local SEO strategies:

 Identify local directories, review sites, and Google My Business profiles that list your SEO competitors.
 Analyze your local quotes, ratings, and reviews.
 Rate your optimization efforts for local keywords and location-based content targeting.

-Look for opportunities to improve your own local SEO, like getting more positive reviews or optimizing your Google My Business profile.
-Local SEO analysis helps you increase your visibility in local search results and reach potential customers in your area.
+Look for opportunities to improve your local SEO, like getting more positive reviews or optimizing your Google My Business profile.
+Regional SEO analysis helps you increase your visibility in local search results and reach potential customers in your area.

 Deciding Who Not to Compete With